 - Salt and pepper

-Cut pork shoulder into one- to two-inch chunks.
+- Cut pork shoulder into one-to-two-inch chunks.
 Season with salt and pepper, and brown in a sauté pan over medium to high heat.
-Remove the pork from the pan, add two tablespoons of extra-virgin olive oil, onions, carrots and garlic.
+Remove the pork from the pan, and add two tablespoons of extra-virgin olive oil, onions, carrots and garlic.
 Cook until vegetables are soft.

-Slow cook until the pork is tender, about three to four hours.
-Cook pasta al dente.
+- Slow cook until the pork is tender, about three to four hours.
+Cook paste al dente.
 Strain, add desired amount of pork ragu to noodles, and stir together to coat.

 Fresh Homemade Pasta